 The Very Best Workshop Experience

-We provide more workshops than any other major provider.
-The workshops aren’t just an academic exercise either.
+MOL workshops aren’t just an academic exercise.
 They’re about applying your CIPD knowledge to the real world of business.
 You’ll share information and ideas from real life, carry out activities based on true scenarios and begin to fully understand the difference between being CIPD qualified and being a skilled HR professional.
-The workshops take place in great professional settings and include refreshments and hot food throughout the day to keep your mind sharp.
+The workshops take place in great city centre locations with easy access to town centre amenities and transport

-Once you have the CIPD L5 qualification, you will then be able to build towards a senior level management role, progressing to the CIPD Level 7 qualification and chartered membership.
+Once you have the CIPD L5 qualification, you will then be able to build towards senior level management role, progressing to the CIPD Level 7 qualification and chartered membership.
+CIPD Level 7 Qualifications

-If your company is looking to fund your training, we can raise an invoice if you provide a purchase order with your application, as MOL is a not-for-profit organisation and we do not charge VAT.
+If your company is looking to fund your training we can raise an invoice if you provide a purchase order with your application as MOL are a non for profit organisation we do not charge VAT.

-We also provide interest-free payment plans if you want to fund your studies yourself.
+We also provide interest free payment plans if you want to fund your study yourself.